LeandroCRD/Python-GUIs/README.md

 # Python GUIs

-Project Scripts done in Python:
+Graphic User Interfances project done in Python:

 **Automatic Counter** - Counter Window in Tkinter that automatic count from 0 to 99.
 ![AutomaticCounter](AutomaticCounter.PNG)